-Amber Valley Borough Council are pleased to announce that following the submission to Government of their UK Shared Prosperity Fund (UKSPF) Investment Plan, approval has been received for the full allocation of £2.9 million to spend before March 2025.
+Amber Valley Borough Council is pleased to announce that following the submission to the Government of their UK Shared Prosperity Fund (UKSPF) Investment Plan, approval has been received for the full allocation of £2.9 million to spend before March 2025.

-The UKSPF is a government-allocated fund which is intended to reduce inequalities between communities, as part of the Government’s wider levelling up agenda.
+The UKSPF is a government-allocated fund that is intended to reduce inequalities between communities, as part of the Government’s wider levelling up agenda.

 The approved Investment Plan enables Amber Valley Borough Council to spend the allocation based on priorities agreed through consultation with stakeholders.
 The Investment Plan addresses all three of the UKSPF’s investment priorities:

-A borough wide community fund and small voluntary fund for bespoke applications for the voluntary and community sector, designed to build up the capacity of small groups in the community and to encourage the development of new groups that would directly benefit the community.
+A borough wide fund for grants of £5,000 to £10,000 for voluntary and/or community projects, designed to build up the capacity of small groups in the community and to encourage the development of new groups that would directly benefit the community.
+View community fund recipients and projects delivered in 2023-2024.

 Park and play area improvement programme